chinanf-boy/awesome-stars/README.md

 ## JavaScript

+- [electronic-wechat](https://github.com/geeeeeeeeek/electronic-wechat) - :speech_balloon: A better WeChat on macOS and Linux.
+Built with Electron by Zhongyi Tong.
+- [smart-mirror](https://github.com/evancohen/smart-mirror) - The fairest of them all.
+A DIY voice controlled smart mirror with IoT integration.
 - [learn-rollup](https://github.com/jlengstorf/learn-rollup) - This is an example project to accompany a tutorial on using Rollup.
 - [react-pivottable](https://github.com/plotly/react-pivottable) - React-based drag'n'drop pivot table with Plotly.js charts
 - [plotly.js](https://github.com/plotly/plotly.js) - The open source JavaScript graphing library that powers plotly